iceman2100/AlgorandProjects/README.md

 ## Acknowledgements

     I would like to express my sincere gratitude to Mudassir and Maroti for their constant guidance and support.
-    Your help in debugging issues and providing direction, especially last year, truly made a big difference.
+    Your help in debugging issues and providing direction, truly made a big difference.
     Thank you both for being a part of this journey!
 ---
 ## VIDEO LINK